 Up close you can easily read the labels.

-I was able to fit my printer and other items in these built-in shelves for a clutter-free look as well.
+I was able to fit my printer and other items in these built-in shelving cabinets for a clutter-free look as well.

 For the artwork for the room, I ordered 8×10 photographs from Sams Club’s professional printing service.